dechamps/FlexASIO/FAQ.md

      the default configuration, as the defaults are always supposed to work on all systems.

+Note that FlexASIO advertising a sample rate as "available" to the application does not mean that this sample rate will actually work (see below).

 ## Why am I getting "glitches" (cracks, pops) in the audio?

 A more technical term for these is *discontinuities*.
 They are often caused by